© Crown copyright 2018

 ‘Poor’ bathing waters

-If a bathing water is classified as ‘poor’, a council has to display an ‘advice against bathing’ symbol.
-Councils must also display information on the causes of pollution and measures to clean it up.
+If a bathing water is classified as ‘poor’, you must display an ‘advice against bathing’ symbol.
+You must also display information on the causes of pollution and measures to clean it up.

 The symbols for different bathing water classifications and advising against bathing are below.